LEARNAcademy/syllabus/rails/validations.md

 update!
 ```

-The bang versions (e.g. save!) raise an exception if the record is invalid. `save` and `update` will return `false`, `create` just returns the object the method was called on if it is invalid.
+The bang versions (e.g. `save!`) raise an exception when the record is invalid.
+The methods `save` and `update` will return `false`, while `create` simply returns the object on which the method was called if it is invalid.

 ##### Valid?
 To verify whether or not an object is valid, Rails uses the `.valid?` method.
 You can also use this method on your own. `valid?` triggers your validations and returns true if no errors were found in the object, and false otherwise.